timlrx/simple-ai-agents/README.md

 - Mix and match LLM providers ([OpenAI, Huggingface, Ollama, Anthropic and more!][litellm]).
 - Create and run chats with only a few lines of code!
 - Integrates with [instructor][instructor] to provide structured responses for almost all models.
+- Supports tool usage in models from Open AI, Azure, Anthropic, Bedrock, Vertex AI and Grok as well as selected Github, Together AI and Ollama models.
 - Run multiple independent chats at once or create [Autogen][autogen] like multi-agent conversations.
 - Minimal codebase: no code dives to figure out what's going on under the hood needed!
 - Async and streaming.